lnsayer/my-website/uniprojects.md

 🔬 <a href="/files/summative_report.pdf" target="_blank">Using a Neural Network to Explore the Conformational Space of MurD</a>

 I used a bespoke CNN to study the conformational states of a bacterial protein, MurD.
-My project focussed on hyperparameter tuning and changing the input atom conformations to improve the network.
+My project focussed on hyperparameter tuning and feature engineering the input atom conformations to improve the network.

 <img src="https://lnsayer.github.io/my-website/files/uni_projects/protein.png" width="500" height="350" class="center">